ibexa/documentation-developer/docs/getting_started/ibexa_cloud_guide.md

 ### Automation

 [[= product_name_cloud =]] automates time-consuming testing processes and encourages ongoing QA testing, so your projects are ready for deployment much faster.
-For further protection and easy rollbacks, it also automates your backup procedures.
+For further protection and simple rollbacks, it also automates your backup procedures.
 This guarantees that the framework developers are working within is adaptable, safe, and responsive to their requirements.
 Thanks to built-in CI/CD features, you can also reduce the need for manual testing and accelerate.